This information has been created by the Centre for Time Use Research at the University of Oxford

 The ATUS is a national sample of adults aged 15 or older in private households (not nursing homes or institutions), and is drawn from a stratified three-stage random sub-sample of households that have completed the 8th and final wave of the Current Population Survey (CPS).
 The diary wave takes place around two months after the final CPS interview.
 While largely similar to the first year of the ATUS, budget cuts required the reducation in the sample size from 2004.
 Some minor amendments have been made to the code frame each year.
 From 2005, the codes assigned to the travel activities were renumbered.

-From 2006 to 2008 the ATUS also includes a food module and can be used to analyze the relationships among time use and eating patterns, and nutrition, obesity, grocery shopping, and food preparation.
+From 2006 to 2008 the ATUS also includes an Eating and Health module and can be used to analyze the relationships among time use and eating patterns, and nutrition, obesity, grocery shopping, and food preparation.

 The diaries were collected from one person per household about the day before the interview (yesterday) using computer assisted telephone interviewing (CATI).
 Participants were assinged to complete a diary for a particular day of the week.
 If people were sampled for a Monday and could not complete the diary on the first Monday of attempted contact, then the interviewers tried to call again for information about another Monday.
 The interviewers tried to contact people for 8 weeks.
 Half of the diaries were collected on weekend days, and half on week days.
 Respondents were contacted by mail with information about the study before being phoned for the diary interview.
 Around 5% of CPS households did not have a phone.
 These households are included.
 People in households with no phone were sent phone cards to enable them to call the survey without charge.
 Interviews were conducted in English and Spanish.